geckoflume/FoodIST/README.md

 | CTN       | CTN Cafeteria    | 38.812522, -9.093773 | 12:00-14:00                                                                                           |
 | CTN       | CTN Bar          | 38.812522, -9.093773 | 8:30-12:00, 15:30-16:30                                                                               |

-To quickly generate a new JSON file containing different data, you can use the [generate_openingtimes.sh](generate_openingtimes.sh) script, which provides a basic yet useful assistant to help you do that painful task.
+To quickly generate a new JSON file containing different hours, you can use the [generate_openingtimes.sh](generate_openingtimes.sh) script, which provides a basic yet useful assistant to help you do that painful task.
 Syntax :
 ```shell script
 ./generate_openingtimes.sh